 If the cluster feeding goes on for more than a week (usually in the early evening), it may be that your little one is not getting enough calories.
 Have your doctor check his or her weight.

 Otherwise, hang in there and follow the tips below for coping with cluster feeding – it will end eventually.

 Why Do Babies Cluster Feed?

-There’s no one reason why babies cluster feed so it can sometimes be difficult to determine the exact cause.
+There’s no one reason why a breastfed baby cluster feeds so it can sometimes be difficult to determine the exact cause.

-However, there are contributing factors that can cause your little one to feel the need to eat constantly:
+However, there are contributing factors that can cause your newborn baby to feel the need to eat constantly: